josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/css-grid-bar-charts.md

 This approach is definitely more friendly to unknown chart sizes.
 It may be more performant as well, but that will depend on a few factors, including the total number of bars in the chart, and whether the chart is pre-rendered or rendered on demand.

-There are other options, too (adding spacer elements, for example, or maybe experimenting with changing the grid's flow direction), but since we're already looping over the data anyway, I find these two to be the most straightforward solutions.
+There may be other options, too (adding spacer elements, for example, or maybe experimenting with changing the grid's flow direction), but since we're already looping over the data anyway, I find these two to be the most straightforward solutions.

 ### CSS